wybo/agentbase/README.md

     setup()   Called during startup and by Model.reset() step()    Called by animator to advance the model one step

 CoffeeScript modelers simply subclass ABM.Model, supplying the three abstract methods.
-All the sample models do this, as does the docs/ template example.
+All the sample models do this, including the docs/ template example.

 JavaScript modelers can simply replace the empty ABM.Model abstract methods: